 The Land Use Scanner model – Applications, model development, downloads & exercises

 VU University Amsterdam has a long-standing experience in integrated land use modelling.
 Research is done in both a national and an international context.
-Applications include studies into the future of agriculture, to climate adaptation.
+Applications include studies into the future of agriculture in the Netherlands, deforestation in Surinam, climate impacts and adaptation measures.
 Most of this research was carried out for and with an operational land use model that integrates urban and non-urban types of land use, the Land Use Scanner.

 This website provides more information on the outline and characteristics of the model.
-A fully functional demonstration version of the model can be downloaded here, a wide range of exercises related to this and other land-use models is also available, while a recent set of simulation results can be downloaded here.
+A fully functional demonstration version of the model can be downloaded here.

 External regional projections of land-use change, which are usually referred to as demand or claims, are used as input for the model.
-These are land-use type specific and can be derived from, for example, sector-specific models of specialised institutes.
-The predicted land-use changes are considered as an additional demand for the different land-use types as compared with the present area in use for each land-use type.
+These are land-use type-specific and can be derived from, for example, sector-specific models of specialised institutes.
+The predicted land-use changes are considered an additional demand for the different land-use types compared with the present area in use for each land-use type.

-The total of the additional demand and the present area for each land-use function is allocated to individual grid-cells based on the suitability of the cell.
-The definition of local suitability may incorporate a large number of spatial datasets referring to the following aspects that are discussed below: current land use, physical properties, operative policies and market forces generally expressed in distance relations to nearby land-use functions.
+The total of the additional demand and the present area for each land-use function is allocated to individual grid cells based on the suitability of the cell.
+The definition of local suitability may incorporate many spatial datasets referring to the following aspects discussed below: current land use, physical properties, operative policies, and market forces generally expressed in distance relations to nearby land-use functions.

-Some general, characteristic features of Land Use Scanner are:
+Some general, characteristic features of the Land Use Scanner are: